uhi22/ccs32clara/readme.md

 ## News / Change History / Functional Status

+### 2023-12-06 Charging works on ABB triple charger and Compleo
+The liboi port has been tested inside the CCS-to-CHAdeMO adapter and successfully charged a few kWh on said chargers

 ### 2023-08-03 Charging works on public Alpitronic charger

 With the STM32F103RE on the Foccci board, the light-bulb-demo-charging on Alpitronic hypercharger worked on the first attempt.